krr-lab/wbaf-ii/README.md

 # wbaf-ii
-An weighted argumentation framework for incomplete information
+An weighted bipolar argumentation framework for incomplete information